sdrhodes/ISTA_322/Homework/ASP_NET_MVC_Ch04.md

 ### 4. What is Razor?
 How does Razor treat an expression beginning with the at symbol (@)?
 Razor is a programming syntax used to create web pages with .NET programming languages.
-Razor starts code blocks with @ (signaling the transition from HTML to C# Razor is an engine which converts C# to html
+Razor starts code blocks with @ (signaling the transition from HTML to C#

 ### 5. How do View methods work?
 They create a view object that renders a view to the response (browser)